 Izmir Ethnography Museum, Ethnography museum in Konak district, Izmir, Turkey.

-The Izmir Ethnography Museum occupies a four-story stone building with Byzantine-style ornaments, marble columns, and large arched windows that brighten the exhibition halls.
-The structure sits in Bahribaba Park alongside the Archaeology Museum and houses a broad collection of regional objects.
+The Izmir Ethnography Museum is a four-story stone building with marble columns and large arched windows, located in Bahribaba Park in the Konak district.
+It sits next to the Archaeology Museum and holds a wide collection of objects from everyday life in the region.

-The building was constructed in 1917 as a maternity ward on a former Jewish cemetery site.
-It later functioned as a health authority facility before opening as a museum in 1984.
+The building was constructed in 1917 as a maternity ward, on the site of a former Jewish cemetery.
+It served as a health authority facility for several decades before opening as a museum in 1984.

 The halls showcase traditional Turkish crafts like pottery and carpet weaving through detailed displays that reveal how artisans once worked.
 These exhibitions help visitors understand the daily practices and skills that shaped local identity.